YuvalShaul/kubernetes/labs/k8s-VirtualBox/C-objects/8-Users/README.md

 ## Use the new config file

 - Create some pods (using the admin user)
-- Try to list these pods.
-Here's what you should expect:
+- Here's what happens if you try to list the pods (once using the admin user, then using dave):

     > kubectl get pods
     NAME                            READY   STATUS    RESTARTS      AGE